thingsdb/ThingsDocs/v0/content/collection-api/mod_type/add.md

 ---
 title: "add"
-weight: 140
+weight: 139
 ---

 Adds a property to an existing [Type](../../../data-types/type).

-{{% notice note %}}
+{{% notice info %}}
 If there are active instances of the type you want to modify, then an *initial_value* is required.
-This value is used *only once* for applying the value to the existing instances.
+This value is used *only once* for applying the value to the existing instances and is not used when new instances are created.
 {{% /notice %}}